 «The body found in the sea has still not been identified.
 Many suggestions have been put forward but none have turned out to bring any clarity to the matter.

 The body was buried yesterday, in the cemetery, without any religious ceremony.»

 The cemetery of Moss

-The current cemetery in Moss was consecrated in 1833 so it is most likely there that our lost man is buried.
-There rests the dust of the man who died so tragically and lonely on that summer’s night of 1895.
+The current cemetery in Moss – a beautiful place overlooking the Oslofjord – was consecrated in 1833.
+There, rests the dust of the man who died so tragically and lonely on that summer’s night in 1895.